Bariloche’s Circuito Chico is one of the most scenic drives in Patagonia’s Lake District, and the best part is that you don’t need a car to enjoy it!

 There are loads of craft breweries in Bariloche, however, the most famous of them all is Cervecería Patagonia.

-Perched on a hillside with sweeping views of Lago Moreno, Cervecería Patagonia is the perfect place to soak up the scenery over a cold pint.
-We were blown away by the views the first time we visited, and we like to swing by every time we’re back in town.
+This brewery sits on a hill with sweeping views of Lago Moreno, so it’s a really nice place to enjoy the scenery over a cold pint.
+We were blown away by the views the first time we visited, and we like to swing by every time we’re back in Bariloche, even if it’s a little crowded.

-You can sample their rotating lineup of IPAs, amber ales, and seasonal brews, or order a tasting flight to try a bit of everything.
+We sampled their rotating lineup of IPAs, amber ales, and seasonal brews by ordering a tasting flight.

-The onsite restaurant also serves Patagonian-inspired dishes, making it a great spot for a leisurely lunch before continuing your drive.
+The onsite restaurant also serves Patagonian-inspired dishes, so it’s a nice spot for a leisurely lunch before continuing your drive along the circuit.

 They also offer guided beer tours; there’s a 1.5-hour tasting where you can sample four of their beers, and a 3-course meal option with beer pairings.
 Both of these beer tours can be booked here.